Updated 2026

 What hidden costs should I watch for?

-Three line items routinely get missed in lower-tier quotes: (1) electrical service upgrade — if your panel is 60-100A, you may need to upgrade to 200A, adding $2,000–$4,000.
-(2) Old equipment removal and disposal — oil tank decommissioning is $800–$2,000; old furnace removal is $300–$500.
-(3) Ductwork modifications — if your existing ducts don't meet the heat pump's airflow requirements, expect $1,500–$3,500 in upgrades.
-A quality quote itemizes all three.
+Four line items routinely get missed in lower-tier quotes: (1) electrical panel upgrade — if your panel is 60-100A, you may need to upgrade to 200A, adding $2,000–$4,000.
+Many homeowners don't realize a heat pump can require this until quote time.
+(2) Old equipment removal — oil tank decommissioning $800–$2,000, old furnace removal $300–$500.
+(3) Ductwork modifications — if existing ducts can't handle the heat pump's airflow, $1,500–$3,500 in upgrades.
+(4) Pad or wall-bracket for the outdoor unit — proper snow-clearance elevation in cold provinces, $300–$800.
+A quality quote itemizes all four lines.